-Southern Magnolia Photo courtesy of NetPS Plant Finder
+Claudia Wannamaker Southern Magnolia Photo courtesy of NetPS Plant Finder

 This is a relatively low maintenance tree, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting birds and squirrels to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.
-Southern Magnolia is recommended for the following landscape applications; - Accent - Shade Planting & Growing Southern Magnolia will grow to be about 60 feet tall at maturity, with a spread of 45 feet.
+Claudia Wannamaker Southern Magnolia is recommended for the following landscape applications; - Accent - Shade Planting & Growing Claudia Wannamaker Southern Magnolia will grow to be about 60 feet tall at maturity, with a spread of 35 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 70 years or more.

-Southern Magnolia fruit Photo courtesy of NetPS Plant Finder This tree does best in full sun to partial shade.
+This tree does best in full sun to partial shade.
 It requires an evenly moist well-drained soil for optimal growth.
 It is not particular as to soil type, but has a definite preference for acidic soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This species is native to parts of North America.
+This is a selection of a native North American species.